Greg "Fingers" Taylor: Career

-In 1998, Greg appeared with A1A – The Official and Original Jimmy Buffett Tribute Show on their debut album, "A1A Live."
-Greg performed with A1A many times throughout the '90s and 2000s.
+In 1998, Taylor appeared with A1A – The Official and Original Jimmy Buffett Tribute Show on their debut album, A1A Live.
+He performed with A1A many times throughout the 1990s and 2000s.

-As of 2006, Taylor was regularly touring with singer-songwriter, K.D.
-Moore and has done some shows with the Atlanta-based singer-songwriter Jim Asbell, and also toured in 2007 with singer-songwriter Hugo Duarte from North Carolina.
+As of 2006, Taylor was regularly touring with the singer-songwriter, K.D.
+Moore and has undertaken some shows with the Atlanta-based singer-songwriter Jim Asbell.
+He also toured in 2007 with another singer-songwriter, Hugo Duarte from North Carolina.
 Taylor is featured on K.D.
-Moore's 2004 live album Live at the Tin Goose Saloon, Moore's 2006 studio album Kickin' It Island Style and was a guest artist on Asbell's 2007 studio release, Tropiholics.
+Moore's 2004 live album Live at the Tin Goose Saloon, Moore's 2006 studio album, Kickin' It Island Style and was a guest artist on Asbell's 2007 studio release, Tropiholics.

 At the Riverbend Music Center in Cincinnati, Ohio, on June 8, 2006, Taylor joined Buffett and the Coral Reefer Band on stage.

-Taylor is now retired due to Alzheimer's disease.
-He resides in Pearl, Mississippi.
+Taylor had two children, Steven and Hunter.
+Steven is a blues guitarist and is continuing his father's legacy.
+Hunter has taken up a career as an audio/visual technician.

+Taylor died on November 23, 2023, at the age of 71.
+He had been suffering from Alzheimer's disease.